 Methadone was previously the most frequently used pharmaceutical treatment used for opioid addiction management, however, it could only be distributed by a methadone clinic.
 These limitations made it difficult to access MAT for addiction to opioid drugs.
 The Drug Addiction Treatment Act of 2000 opened the door for individual practitioners to be able to apply for a waiver, opening the door for individual doctors to prescribe Suboxone.
 However, there are still many rules and regulations these doctors must follow that limit treatment, including limits to how many patients they are able to treat for opioid addiction.

 Choosing a Wyoming Suboxone Doctor

-Success rates of Suboxone maintenance vary from person to person.
-However, it is widely accepted that Suboxone is the most realistic pharmaceutical detox option to battle opioid addiction.
-In regard to Suboxone as MAT, research has proven that similar to other medications used for opioid treatment there is still a possibility of abuse.
-Based on the potential for abuse, it is highly advised by prescribing doctors that MAT is monitored closely to increase the likelihood of success.
-To reiterate, the most successful patients that are able to overcome opioid addiction due so by combining medication assisted treatment and inpatient programs, outpatient programs, orevidence-based options.
-In spite of the stigma that some in the recovery community have, many believe the research is obvious and that Suboxone can create success stories!
+Success rates of Suboxone maintenance vary from individual to individual.
+However, it is widely agreed upon that Suboxone is the most effective medically assisted detox option to battle opioid addiction.
+In regard to Suboxone as medication assisted treatment, research has shown that similar to methadone there is still a risk for abuse.
+Due to the risk of abuse, it is highly recommended by prescribing doctors that dosage is monitored closely to increase the likelihood of success.
+To reiterate, the most significant success rates are seen when people on Suboxone for opioid abuse combine medical treatment with other behavioral therapies andevidence-based options.
+Despite the stigma that the recovery community may often face, lots of people believe the research is clear and that Suboxone can lead to recovery!